Propane Grill Safety in Michigan

 Trunk of sedan

-Cargo are of SUV, van or hatchback
+Cargo area of SUV, van or hatchback

 Cargo bed of pickup truck